API Basics

 Create customizable API clients from the BIN Lookup API specification and let Mastercard's open-source client libraries handle the authentication for you.
 This approach offers the most flexibility and is strongly recommended.

-Follow our [Generating and Configuring a Mastercard API Client](https://developer.mastercard.com/platform/documentation/security-and-authentication/generating-and-configuring-a-mastercard-api-client/) tutorial with the [BIN Lookup API Reference](https://developer.mastercard.com/bin-lookup/documentation/api-section/api-reference/index.md).
-Ignore steps 5 and 7 as the BIN Lookup API does not currently have payload encryption.
+Follow the [Generating and Configuring a Mastercard API Client](https://developer.mastercard.com/platform/documentation/security-and-authentication/generating-and-configuring-a-mastercard-api-client/) tutorial with the [BIN Lookup API Reference](https://developer.mastercard.com/bin-lookup/documentation/index.md).
+Ignore *Step 5: Add the Client Encryption Library to the Project* and *Step 7: Enable Encryption* as the BIN Lookup API does not currently have payload encryption.

 BIN Lookup exposes a RESTful API: you are free to use the HTTP client of your choice and can still leverage the Mastercard open-source [client libraries](https://developer.mastercard.com/platform/documentation/authentication/using-oauth-1a-to-access-mastercard-apis/) for signing your requests.
 Refer to the [BIN Lookup API Reference](https://developer.mastercard.com/bin-lookup/documentation/index.md).